Prompt Rules

 When a request is not blocked, the system carries over its message history and includes it in the response.

-Similarly, in Output Rules, you can enable the Malicious Entity detector to identify and act on harmful references in system responses, and the Confidential and PII Entity detector to prevent sharing sensitive information that the AI system may access or generate.
-You can also configure other available detectors to meet your specific use cases.
+Similarly, in Output Rules, you can enable the Malicious Entity detector to identify and act on harmful references in system responses.
+Enable the Confidential and PII Entity detector to prevent sharing sensitive information that the AI system may access or generate.
+Configure other available detectors to meet your use cases.

 Detectors

-AIDR includes the following detectors you can enable in prompt rules:
+You can enable the following detectors in prompt rules:

 Malicious Prompt